LY183-wq/Undergraduate-graduation-project/README.md

 map2.py: Using the Best structures and SIFTS mapping api from PDBe to find protein complex structures for the S4191 mutation dataset.
 And using PremPS and Mutabind2 to calculate.

 chayi.R: R Codes for conducting t-tests, Wilcoxon tests, Fisher tests, and chi-square tests .

+tongji.py: Python codes to calculate the numbers of 4 mutations and draw .